 I advise you on the accurate method of disposing of spoiled paintballs.
-Firstly, pour all paint into a bag and soak it.
+Firstly, pour all the paint into a bag and soak it.
 Break the plastic body of paintballs into small pieces, Put them in a plastic bag, and then into the garbage.
 Or throw them into the garbage.

 Does Paintball Hurt?

 How Long Does A Paintball Bruise Last?

 As I observed, sometimes you get hurt by a paintball, or sometimes you may get hurt by the opponent player.
 So basically, your bruise depends on the way you get hurt.
 If there is a little scrape, it will be fine in just one or two days.
 But if it is a deep and severe bruise, it might take one week to get okay.